Literary-Insights/blog/src/content/blog/To Be a Man - Robert Augustus Masters.txt-1.md

 ---
-title: DEEP SUMMARY - To Be a Man - Robert Augustus Masters
+title: To Be a Man - Robert Augustus Masters
-slug: deep-summary-to-be-a-man-robert-augustus-masters
+slug: to-be-a-man-robert-augustus-masters
 tags:
   - book-summary
 excerpt: ""